IAD-ZHDK/ShifterBit/README.md

 ## Configuration

-To configure edit the `/config.txt` on the SD card:
+To configure the bit, edit the `/config.txt` on the SD card:

 ```
 # Wifi Config